Totilarson/CorePy/Corepy Examples/README_corepyexamples.md

 **XRF_resolution** The resolution (in inches) that the XRF data was collected.
 This value affects the chemofacies strat column built in the figure

 ## Corebox_crop
-1) This script crops corebox photographs into coretubes.Coreboxcrop.
+1) This script crops corebox photographs into coretubes.
 The first time through it will throw an error:
  - [WinError 3] The system cannot find the path specified: '.\\CorePy\\CoreData\\CoreBoxPhotos/Public'

-2) he folder structure will be made and the example Corebox photos (folder called **Public** in the provided Data-examples folder ) need to be copied in the folder: .\CorePy\CoreData\CoreBoxPhotos
+2) The folder structure will be made and the example Corebox photos (folder called **Public** in the provided Data-examples folder ) need to be copied in the folder: .\CorePy\CoreData\CoreBoxPhotos

 3) Run Corebox_crop again and all necessary files should be in place.